dev-kumaresan/SMI-dependency/README.md

 * Click Apply and Close button,
   Dependecy Added Successfully, After that you start build.
 * Create Package in your src/test/java folder, and create class
-* Use and Test SocialMediaIntelligence v.0.0.0 Interface and its various methods to get realtime information of instagram in the given syntax in the release.
-  After Test, Just Create Issue.
+* Use and Test SocialMediaIntelligence v.0.0.0 Interface and its various methods to get realtime information of instagram in the given syntax in the release.After Test, Just Create Issue.